Affiliate links on Android Authority may earn us a commission. Learn more.

 Okay, now we get to those optical telephoto cameras.
 As mentioned before, the Samsung Galaxy S21 Ultra has two of them.
 There’s a 3x optical telephoto alongside a 10x optical telephoto.
 This is great to see because while most people will likely use 3x most often, it’s handy to have that extra reach when you need it.

 The quality of both cameras is quite good, with the 3x coming in just a bit sharper than the 10x lens.
 This makes sense though, as the 10x optical camera has a smaller aperture.
 A smaller aperture means less light, more noise, more noise reduction, and ultimately, a slightly softer image.
 Overall though, it’s vastly better than what you previously got from a software crop.

-The 10x optical camera also dramatically improves more extreme zoom compared to last year’s Samsung Galaxy S20 Ultra.
+The 10x optical camera also dramatically improves more extreme zoom compared to the Samsung Galaxy S20 Ultra.
 Both 30x and 100x are usable now, even if 100x can still look a bit rough.
-But considering 100x was pretty much useless last year, this is a big improvement.
+But considering 100x was pretty much useless, this is a big improvement.
 Hard lines and contrast are much better, and you can read text much easier.
-The S21 100x also looks better than the same zoom from the Huawei P40 Pro Plus, which was a nice surprise.
+The S21 100x also looks better than the same zoom from the HUAWEI P40 Pro Plus, which was a nice surprise.